-In November 2020, voters will consider the approval of a development agreement for the Marina Park project.
-The proposed transaction is intended to maximize the performance of the Miami Beach Marina and upgrade its facilities, enhance the neighborhood through neighborhood-oriented commercial and retail spaces, improve resiliency with capital improvements focused on sustainability, provide a park with additional public green space in the city, and generate substantial lease and other revenues for the City.
+On November 3, 2020 residents voted on 3 referendums related to the Marina Park project.
+The proposed transaction was intended to maximize the performance of the Miami Beach Marina and upgrade its facilities, enhance the neighborhood through neighborhood-oriented commercial and retail spaces, improve resiliency with capital improvements focused on sustainability, provide a park with additional public green space in the city, and generate substantial lease and other revenues for the City.